KhronosGroup/glTF/extensions/2.0/Khronos/KHR_node_selectability/README.md

 If the `nodeIndex` configuration value is negative or greater than or equal to the number of glTF nodes in the asset, the `event/onSelect` node is invalid.
 A behavior graph **MUST NOT** contain two or more `event/onSelect` nodes with the same `nodeIndex` configuration value.

-The internal state of this node consists of the `selectionPoint` and `selectionRayOrigin` output values initialized to NaN vectors and the `selectedNodeIndex` output value initialized to -1.
+The internal state of this node consists of the `selectionPoint` and `selectionRayOrigin` output values initialized to NaN vectors and the `selectedNodeIndex` and `controllerIndex` output values initialized to -1.

+In the case of multiple-controller systems, the `controllerIndex` output value **MUST** be set to the index of the controller that generated the event; in single-controller systems, this output value **MUST** be set to zero.

+If the implementation provides selection ray information, the `selectionPoint` and `selectionRayOrigin` output values **MUST** be updated with it; otherwise, they **MUST** be set to NaN vectors.

 The output value sockets **MUST** be updated before activating the `out` output flow.